kimsato1034/SID_AKI-study/README.md

 # Outcomes
 AKI (0 or 1) and the stage (1, 2, or 3) (using KDIGO criteria based on creatinine, urine output, and renal
-replacement therapy): within 7 days after ICU admission and the date of the development of AKI (ex.
+replacement therapy): within 7 days after ICU admission and the date of the development of AKI (ex.ICU day2 etc)
-ICU day2 etc)
 ICU mortality (0 or 1)
 Hospital mortality (0 or 1)
 Length of stay in ICU